thekevinscott/thekevinscott/src/pages/dealing-with-image-data/index.md

 83 });
 ```

 This line takes the buffer, and recasts it into a new `TypedArray` that holds our pixel data, and then resolves the Promise.
-The last line (setting the `src`) actually begins loading the image loading which starts the function.
+The last line (setting the `src`) actually begins loading the image, which starts the function.

-One thing that confused me at first was the behavior of `TypedArray`s in relation to their underlying data buffers.
-You might see in the above code that blah blah blah.
-When creating `datasetBytesView` above, that's a view; the underlying data is being written to the buffer.
-That's why it looks like the variable is getting discarded but it actually persists.
+One thing that confused me at first was the behavior of `TypedArray` in relation to its underlying data buffer.
+You might see in the above code that {TK NEED TO FIX THIS}.
+When creating `datasetBytesView` above, we see that it's a view; the underlying data is being written to the buffer.
+That's why it looks like the variable is getting discarded, though it actually persists.

 ## Fetching image data outside of the DOM

 If you're in the DOM, you should use the DOM.
 The browser (through `canvas`) takes care of figuring out the format of images and translating buffer data into pixels.
 But if you're working outside the DOM (say, in Node.js, or a Web Worker), you'll need an alternative approach.

-`fetch` provides a mechanism, `response.arrayBuffer`, that gives you access to a file's underlying buffer.
+`fetch` provides a mechanism, `response.arrayBuffer`, which gives you access to a file's underlying buffer.
 We can use this to read the bytes manually, avoiding the DOM entirely.
 Here's an alternative approach to writing the above code (this code requires `fetch`, which can be polyfilled in Node with something like [`isomorphic-fetch`](https://github.com/matthew-andrews/isomorphic-fetch)):

 ```javascript
 const imgRequest = fetch(MNIST_IMAGES_SPRITE_PATH).then(resp => resp.arrayBuffer()).then(buffer => {